-Australia is an incredibly popular holiday destination, but if you’re heading to the Sydney and the East coast there’s no getting away from the fact that it’s at minimum a 22 hour flight from the U.K. Luckily, though, for travellers who don’t fancy doing the journey all in one go, a trip to Oz offers the perfect opportunity to break up your travel time and enjoy a stopover en-route to really make the most of another far-flung destination.
-With a host of amazing cities on offer along the way in Asia and the Middle East, here are five of the best stopover destinations to Australia.
+Australia is an incredibly popular holiday destination, but if you’re heading to Sydney and the East coast there’s no getting away from the fact that it’s at minimum a 22 hour flight from the U.K. Luckily, though, for travellers who don’t fancy doing the journey all in one go, a trip to Oz offers the perfect opportunity to break up your travel time and enjoy a stopover en-route to really make the most of another great destination.
+With a host of amazing cities on offer along the way in Asia and the Middle East, here are five of the best stopover destinations for your Australia holiday.

 If you choose to fly to Australia with Malaysia Airlines, you can enjoy a stopover to Malaysia’s capital city, Kuala Lumpur, famed for its cutting-edge architecture, most notably the Petronas Towers.
 A pair of skyscrapers that stand more than 1,230 feet tall, the twin towers were designed by architect Cesar Pelli.
 Boasting more than 80 floors, they were officially the world’s tallest building until 2004.
 This striking structure dominates the skyline but it is also possible to enjoy jaw-dropping views of the rest of the city from the viewing platform on the Sky Bridge.
 It’s advisable to book your pass online in advance.